 Every performer is to some extent a character of course, but in music (and other artforms where the performer interacts directly with the audience, such as stand up comedy) it is much harder to separate the person from the ‘character’.
 A writer of a novel or film who creates a misogynistic character, is not necessarily assumed to be misogynistic themselves but that divide is not so apparent for a musician.

 So, I don’t necessarily have a problem with ‘offensive’ lyrics, even if they initially appear to be misogynistic or otherwise abhorrent, and I certainly would never advocate censorship (no matter how much I may personally dislike a piece of music I would never want it banned).
 However, I do find such music harder to listen to nowadays.
 As I get older I become more painfully politically correct, deconstructing everything I read and hear, a track like ‘Fuck a Bitch’, although excellent, becomes harder to enjoy (although the ‘bitch’ in question is not actually a woman it turns out).
-This process was starting to happen anyway, long before Frida was born, but having a daughter has definitely accelerated it .
+This process was starting to happen anyway, long before my daughter was born, but having a daughter has definitely accelerated it .
 She, unfortunately, will probably have enough sexism to experience in her life, without being introduced to more through music.
 I have no doubt though, that by the time she’s a teenager she will be searching for music that will shock or offend her parents in one way or another.